Validation Checklist for Planning and Other Applications

 Pre-application advice

-The Council are keen to promote the use of early discussions with applicants, their agents and developers at pre-application stage as it is considered that early, collaborative discussions can help to shape better quality, more accepted schemes.
+The Council is keen to promote the use of early discussions with applicants, their agents, and developers at pre-application stage, through the major and minor development advice services as it is considered that early, collaborative discussions can help to shape better quality, more accepted schemes.

 Plans